Bathroom Safety

 • Ensure that the bathroom is well-ventilated to prevent moisture and mould buildup.

-• Install a raised toilet seat or toilet safety frame to make it easier for people with mobility issues to use the toilet.
+• Install a raised toilet seat or safety frame to make it easier for people with mobility issues to use the toilet.

 • Ensure the bathroom is properly maintained and any potential hazards are promptly repaired or addressed.